abdahad1996/abdahad1996/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Abdul Ahad Jamal and I'm a senior software developer in Folio3.
+My name is Abdul Ahad Jamal and I'm a senior software developer in Folio3 and a data scientist enthusiast.
 I'm from Pakistan, Currently living in karachi.
-A willing learner and a burning passion to expore and adopt new technologies defines who i am as a person
+A willing learner and a burning passion to expore and adopt new technologies defines who i am as a person.

 ## &#x270d; Writing